promised-ai/lace/README.md

 ### Usability and stability

+- [ ] Command line utility for auto-generating codebooks for CSVs.
 - [ ] `Savedata` object that stores data and dataless-states separately.
 We don't want to store a copy of the data for each state!
+    + Probably going to be a direcory (or archive) of split-up files
 - [X] pairwise function like `mi`, `rowsim`, and `depprob` should be called with a vector of pairs, `Vec<(usize, usize)>` to reduce `Sever` RPC calls.
 - [X] optional `comments` field in codebook
 - [ ] incremental output in case runs are terminated early
+- [ ] Easy cli command to launch example `Oracle`s

 ### Development
 - [ ] Continuous intergration